dloumeau/dloumeau.github.io/README.md

 # Hello!
-My name Daniel Loumeau and this is my WIcked Problems repository
+My name Daniel Loumeau and this is my Wicked Problems repository

 intro, pictures, https